JonCooperWorks/harness/docs/RFC.md

 P → E_inner → E → A
 ```

 Cleartext payload is encrypted to produce inner envelope (`E_inner`).
 Inner envelope is encrypted to target's public key to produce encrypted envelope (E).
-Target decrypts E to `E_inner`, then signs to produce approved package (A).
+Target decrypts E to `E_inner`, verifies Exploit Owner signature (ensures chain-of-custody), then signs to produce approved package (A).
 Approved package is decrypted and executed by Harness.

 ---